candoumbe/DataFilters/README.md

 A small library that allow to convert a string to a generic [`IFilter`][class-ifilter] object.
 Highly inspired by the elastic query syntax, it offers a powerful way to build and query data with a syntax that's not bound to a peculiar datasource.

+## Disclaimer
+This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) Major version zero (0.y.z) is for initial development. **Anything MAY change at any time**.
+The public API SHOULD NOT be considered stable.

 **Table of contents**
 - <a href='#parsing'>Parsing</a>
 - <a href='#filtering'>Filters syntax</a>